[PREV - SECURING_RIGHTS] [TOP]

 hero, Philo Vance, a well respected

-amateur detective and close friend of
+amateur detective and close friend of the

-the DA, very carefully points out the
+DA, very carefully points out the severe

-severe implausibility of the burglar
+implausibility of the burglar theory.
+For

-theory.
-For no apparent reason they
+no apparent reason they insist that it

-family.
-Ah, could it be that there's
+could it be that there's political

-political pressure on them to adopt
+pressure on them to adopt this theory by

-this theory by the oh so respectable
+the oh so respectable and quite rich

-and quite rich Greene family?
-No, not
+Greene family?
+No, not at all: Raymond

-at all: Raymond Chandler is many years
+Chandler is many years in our future.

-in our future.
-There's at least one
+There's at least one prominent member of

-that's leaning on the DA to look into
+DA to look into something besides this

-something besides this burglar theory.
+burglar theory.

 But okay, I tried to ignore the